Click Here Shop at Stormsurf!

 Intervals: Surf height is depicted in 1 ft intervals.
 Colors are separated by white contours in 1 ft intervals up to 10 ft, then in 2 ft intervals up to 42 ft while the contour remains at 1 ft intervals beyond 10 ft.

-Overlay: Wind barbs and swell direction arrows are overlaid on all images.
+Overlay: Wind barbs are limited to the Wave/Surf Height charts, while swell direction or wind direction arrows are overlaid on the remaining images.
 In this way you can determine surf height, swell direction and wind speed and direction from one chart.
 Pretty cool.
 Of course you have to know how to read a wind barb (look in the tutorials).
 Wind barbs are drawn at the highest density possible while still making the charts readable.
 Swell Direction arrows are less critical and are often filtered to a lower density.

 Weather Model Features